 The unique markings left on spent bullets and cartridge casings can be the firearm equivalent of pocket trash: of great value to a law enforcement investigator, if the information has been properly collected and processed and is readily available.
 Information that might seem of little value to one agency can be a critical factor to the success of another agency's investigation.
 Read more.

-The Gun Enforcement & Intelligence Squad is assigned to the Assaults Unit in the Violent Crimes Bureau.
-Under the command of the Assaults Unit lieutenant, this squad is supervised by a sergeant and is comprised of detectives who investigate gun and other weapon-related crimes.
-This squad is also responsible for leading the Phoenix Police Department's participation in the National Integrated Ballistic Information Network program (NIBIN) and works with other agencies throughout the state to expand this valuable investigative tool.
+The mission of the Gun Enforcement Squad is assigned to the Gang Unit in the Violent Crimes Bureau.
+Under the command of the Gang Unit lieutenant, this squad is supervised by a sergeant and is comprised of detectives who investigate gun and other weapon-related crimes.
 One Gun Enforcement detective is a Special Deputy with ATF, giving the Phoenix Police Department additional tools to enforce firearm laws.
-The Gun Enforcement & Intelligence Squad, through its unique partnership with ATF, provides the Phoenix Police Department with a comprehensive team to thoroughly investigate gun and weapon-related crimes.
+The Gun Enforcement Squad, through its unique partnership with ATF, provides the Phoenix Police Department with a comprehensive team to thoroughly investigate gun and weapon-related crimes.

-For commonly asked gun related questions, see our Frequently Asked Questions page here
+For commonly asked firearms related questions, see our Frequently Asked Questions page here